Comparing differentiable logics for learning with logical constraints: Experimental Evaluation Results

-Groups consist of classes of a similar type (e.g. speed limit signs for GTSRB) and are thus used to encode a similarity relation on top of the data.
-We use this constraint on the \ac{gtsrb} dataset with the set of groups $\mathcal{G}$ being shown in~\cref{fig:groups_gtsrb}, and on CIFAR-100 with the groups induced by the ``coarse'' labels provided, such as ``fish'', ``flowers'', ``people'', etc.
+Groups consist of classes of a similar type (e.g. the group of speed signs, the group of danger signs) and are thus used to encode a similarity relation on top of the data.
+We use this constraint on the \ac{gtsrb} dataset with the $6$ groups shown in~\cref{fig:gtsrb_groups}.

+Thus we obtain the group constraint \textsf{Groups} as shown in~\cref{eq:constraint_groups} below\footnote{For brevity, only one conjunct for the group of danger signs is shown, but the constraint we train with also has conjuncts for all groups shown in~\cref{fig:gtsrb_groups}, i.e. unique signs, derestriction signs, speed limit signs, other prohibitory signs, and mandatory signs.}:

 \paragraph{Results}